Steady-state negative Wigner functions of nonlinear nanomechanical oscillators: Oscillating nanobeam

-where $X$ is the deflection, $P$ its conjugate momentum, $\om$ the mode frequency and $m_{*}$ the effective mass.
-We assume clamped-clamped boundary conditions, so that the mode frequency without applying elastic stress or other external forces reads $\omega_{\text{m},0}=c_{s}\tilde{\kappa}(\frac{4.73}{L})^2$.
-Here, $L$ is the suspended length, $c_{s}$ is the phase velocity of compressional phonons and $\tilde{\kappa}$ is given by the relevant transverse dimension of the beam times a geometric prefactor.
-The nonlinearity $\beta = 0.060 \, m_{*} \omega_{\text{m},0}^{2}\tilde{\kappa}^{-2}$ results from a dynamic streching effect due to the deflection \cite{Phys.Rev.B64_220101}.
-The single-mode model (\ref{rodmodel}) is valid for sufficiently low phonon occupancies and weak nonlinearities such that phonon-phonon interactions involving higher harmonics can be neglected.
-Thus we focus on the latter regime, write $H_{\mathrm{m}}$ in terms of phonon creation (annihilation) operators $\bplus$ ($b$), and apply a rotating wave approximation (RWA) to obtain $H_{\mathrm{m}}' = \hbar \om'\bplus b+\hbar\tfrac{\lambda}{2}\bplus\bplus bb$ with shifted frequency $\om' = \om + \lambda$ and nonlinearity per phonon $\lambda= 3 \beta x_{\mathrm{ZPM}}^{4}/\hbar$ where $x_{\mathrm{ZPM}}=\sqrt{\hbar/2m_{*}\om}$ is the oscillator's zero point motion.
-Here, the RWA is warranted provided the relevant phonon numbers $n$ fulfil $n^{2} \lambda\ll 6\om$.
 Note that $\lambda \propto \om^{-2}$ can be significantly enhanced by ``softening'' the mode, i.e.~lowering $\om$.
-Whereas this can be achieved by applying compressive stress along the beam \cite{Phys.Rev.B64_220101,Europhys.Lett.65_158-164}, we follow here an alternative approach to allow for better tuneability.
-We consider an in-plane flexural resonance (cf.~Fig.~\ref{setup}c) and use tip electrodes to apply a strong inhomogeneous static electric field which polarizes the beam.
+Whereas this can be achieved by applying compressive stress along the beam \cite{Phys.Rev.B64_220101,Europhys.Lett.65_158-164}, we follow here an alternative approach to allow for better tunability.
+We consider an in-plane flexural resonance (cf.~figure~\ref{setup}b) and use tip electrodes to apply a strong inhomogeneous static electric field which polarizes the beam.
 As a dielectric body is attracted towards stronger fields, this adds an inverted parabola to the potential that counteracts the harmonic contribution due to elasticity.
-Whence, as will be borne out in detail below, the oscillation frequency is reduced \cite{wu11,Unterreithmeier,Lee10}.
+Whence, as will be borne out in detail in section 5, the oscillation frequency is reduced \cite{wu11,Unterreithmeier,Lee10}.